joekir/android-reversing-workbench/README.md

 $ dex2jar /tmp/samples/yourfoo.apk
 $ jd-gui
 ```
-this will launch the GUI decompiler
+this will launch the GUI decompiler and you can open your `yourfoo.jar` file and read it almost like source code

 ### mitmproxy
 ```